zoff-kollektiv/cifar/data/people/5-gamal-mubarak.md

 which helped Western investors seeking to purchase stocks and companies in Egypt.
 Together with his brother Alaa, he is alleged to have aquired his fortune by levying commissions on foreign companies.
-Accoridng to the Egyptian law, foreign companies were required to have local partners, which in most cases were conected to the Mubarak family or the ruling party.
-Alongisde his father and brother, Gamal was initially sentenced for three years in prison for diverting millions of public money to maintain presidential palaces.
+According to the Egyptian law, foreign companies were required to have local partners, which in most cases were connected to the Mubarak family or the ruling party.
+Alongside his father and brother, Gamal was initially sentenced for three years in prison for diverting millions of public money to maintain presidential palaces.
 In September 2018, Gamal was arrested, together with his brother Alaa, and accused of manipulating